Piyush811999/blog/src/posts/Munnar (Travel-log).md

 * Had "Kappa Biryani" at a Dhaba which didn't taste good; eventually, we ended up having a plain omelette.

 # Review
 Despite me giving low ratings to lots of individual places above, Munnar was well worth the visit.
-It's a beautiful hill station, and most of the beauty lies in the scenery (P.S.
-Also thanks to my company for making the view even better).
+It's a beautiful hill station, and most of the beauty lies in the scenery.
 Just walking around our hotel area was pleasing in itself.
 If I ever visit this place again, I would just get a hotel at a scenic location and relax rather than sightseeing all the time.
 But I would definitely visit [Punarjani Traditional Village](https://maps.app.goo.gl/aMgu3nzCCGhNR4sw8), and maybe even one of the adventure parks.